 The Last Post

-The first daily public Last Post ceremony was held at Pukeahu National War Memorial Park on Anzac Day 2015 and will be conducted every evening until 11 November 2018.
+The first daily public Last Post ceremony was held at Pukeahu National War Memorial Park on Anzac Day 2015.
+The ceremony will be conducted every evening until 11 November 2018 and the public are invited to participate by reading the ode or playing the bugle call.
 The ceremony begins at 5pm each night in front of the Tomb of the Unknown Warrior.

 National War Memorial ceremonies